Brief

-I began by enhancing our primary colors to infuse vibrancy into the arrangement.
-Additionally, I expanded the color palette with lively hues complementing our core colors.
+I started by intensifying our primary colors to bring more vibrancy to the composition.
+Then, I expanded the palette with lively hues that complemented the core colors, adding depth and dynamism.

 With a significantly stronger brand direction in place, I updated our brand guide to incorporate fresh new color guidelines, such as color proportion and color interaction.
 Additionally, I refined our typography guidelines, streamlining our font choices to a select few weights for a simpler yet more efficient usage.